36TH Annual FIRST Conference BRIDGING SECURITY RESPONSE GAPS

 What is CloudTrail: AWS CloudTrail is a cloud service that enables you to record and monitor activity within your AWS account.
 We will look into the essential fundamentals of AWS CloudTrail, gaining a comprehensive understanding of its role in enhancing security within AWS environments.
 We will cover the intricacies of configuring CloudTrail trails, allowing participants to tailor logging settings to capture specific events and activities.

-CloudTrail Log Analysis with AWS OpenSearch: Master the interpretation of AWS CloudTrail logs, extracting valuable insights from user activities, API calls, and resource changes.
+CloudTrail Log Analysis with AWS CloudWatch Log Insights: Master the interpretation of AWS CloudTrail logs, extracting valuable insights from user activities, API calls, and resource changes.
 Learn to identify indicators of compromise, enabling proactive detection and response to security threats.
-Harness the power of native AWS tools like AWS OpenSearch to query CloudTrail logs.
+Harness the power of native AWS tools like AWS CloudWatch Log Insights to query CloudTrail logs.
 Develop skills to uncover patterns and anomalies, allowing for advanced analysis and actionable intelligence to enhance AWS security.

 June 9, 2024 08:30-10:00, June 9, 2024 10:15-12:30, June 9, 2024 13:30-15:30, June 9, 2024 15:45-17:30